Roots and Radishes

 Description

-This simple lemon dill salmon is perfect for when you need an easy and delicious weeknight meal!
+This simple baked lemon dill salmon is perfect for when you need an easy and delicious weeknight meal!
 Fresh herbs and lemon provide a bright a fresh flavor.

 Ingredients